 Biography of Town of Cortlandt Supervisor Linda D. Puglisi

-Linda Puglisi has been Supervisor of the Town of Cortlandt for twenty-two years.
-She is the longest serving Supervisor in the Town’s history and is serving her eleventh term.
+Linda Puglisi has been Supervisor of the Town of Cortlandt for twenty-three years.
+She is the longest serving Supervisor in the Town’s history and is serving her thirteenth term.
 She also served for four years as a Town Council member (1988-1991).
 During her tenure, Supervisor Puglisi has had many accomplishments in office.
-One of her most important accomplishments has been controlling town taxes and costs.
-During her tenure there has been only a 1% town tax increase over twenty-two years for town tax increases and a balanced budget with a surplus every year and never a deficit.
+One of her most important achievements has been controlling town taxes and costs.
+During her tenure there has been only a 1% town total tax increase over twenty-three years for town tax increases and a balanced budget with a surplus every year and never a deficit.
 She has been a leader in sharing services to reduce costs.

 Although tax and cost controls have been at the centerpiece of her administration, Supervisor Puglisi has been able to promote and fund a variety of other projects to benefit the citizens of the Town.
-These include the Town Hall renovation in l992, establishment of a new joint waterworks facility to filter our water, construction of two outdoor skating parks, expansion of the Senior Citizen/Community Center, a major town pool renovation and the opening of the new Youth Center in 2009, located next to the Cortlandt Train Station.
+These include the Town Hall renovation in 1992, establishment of a new joint waterworks facility to filter our water, construction of two outdoor skating parks, expansion of the Senior Citizen/Community Center, a major town pool renovation and the opening of the new Youth Center in 2009, located next to the Cortlandt Train Station.
 She also has supported other infrastructure projects, such as establishment of the Steamboat River Park and the Cortlandt Waterfront Park, expansion of the Town sidewalks network, new traffic signals and road pavement projects.
-Also, the Town opened a “Dog Park” at Sprout Brook Park in 2008, which is a big hit in the community and will complete an important improvement at Lafayette Ave. /Rte.
-202/Conklin Ave. in 2013 paid for by the State D.O.T.
+The Town opened a “Dog Park” at Sprout Brook Park in 2008, which is a big hit in the community and completed an important improvement at Lafayette Ave. /Rte.
+202/Conklin Avenue in 2013 paid for by the State D.O.T.
 Also, Linda Puglisi with others lobbied the New York State DOT to make safety improvements on the Bear Mountain Parkway.
 They will be completed in 2014.

 Linda Puglisi is also strongly committed to assisting and honoring the many Veterans in the Town.
 She works tirelessly on issues for the Town’s Veterans and sponsors many events honoring them as well as saving the V.A. healthcare system (hospital) from being downsized.
 It is critical to maintain needed services at the V.A. for past, present and future Veterans.
-A new Veterans Park was constructed for all of our Veterans in 2012 at the Cortlandt Waterfront Park in Verplanck.
+A new Veterans Park was constructed for all of our Veterans in 2012 at the Cortlandt Waterfront Park in the Verplanck section of Cortlandt.

 She has also had the vision to react to the changing world that we live in.
-For example, Supervisor Puglisi created the position of Cortlandt Homeland Safety/Security/Energy Initiative’s Coordinator and formed a Technology Department in the Town, as well as, has been a proponent of energy conservation efforts and has a brand new ReNew (Go Green) Cortlandt website.
+For example, Supervisor Puglisi created the position of Cortlandt Homeland Safety/Security/Energy Initiative’s Coordinator and formed a Technology Department in the Town, as well as, has been a proponent of energy conservation efforts.
 Cortlandt is a charter member of NWEAC, a consortium of 14 municipalities who work on energy conservation issues.

 Linda D. Puglisi